Alisa Kleybanova

 Alisa Mikhailovna Kleybanova (Алиса Михайловна Клейбанова, born 15 July 1989) is a Russian former tennis player.
 Her career-high singles ranking is world No. 20, achieved in February 2011.
-In her career. she won two singles titles and five doubles titles on the WTA Tour.
+In her career, she won two singles titles and five doubles titles on the WTA Tour.

 Career

 Kleybanova made her senior tennis début in 2003 aged 14, and won the first ITF tournament she entered.

 To date her career-best achievements have been reaching the fourth round at two Grand Slam tournaments at Wimbledon and Australian Open as a direct entrant, two WTA Tour Tier-II quarterfinals (Antwerp, 2008; Eastbourne, 2008) as a qualifier.
 Additionally, she has reached one Tier I third round (Miami, 2008) as a qualifier, and one Tier IV quarterfinal (Fes, 2008) as a direct entrant.

 At the higher levels of the ITF Women's Circuit, she has reached one $100k quarterfinal, two $75k quarterfinals, one $50k final and one $50k semifinal.
 In addition, at the lower levels, she has won seven $25k titles and one $10k title outright, and has reached two further $25k finals and another three $25k semifinals.

 She has also experienced success in the juniors; she won the 2003 Wimbledon Championships girls' doubles with Sania Mirza, aged 13.
 Three years later, she won the same competition with fellow rising Russian star Anastasia Pavlyuchenkova.
-She also won the girls' doubles at the 2005 US Open with Czech Nikola Franková.
+She also won the girls' doubles at the 2005 US Open with Czech Nikola Fraňková.